Responsible use of facilities

 2.4 Members may not sleep at, or otherwise inhabit, the West Australian Rowing Club overnight unless during a Committee-sanctioned event (for example a school camp) with appropriate supervision

-2.6 Club members must seek approval of the Management Committee before booking the function room for a Club fundraiser
+2.6 Club members must seek approval of the Management Committee before booking the function room

 2.7 Club equipment (including but not exclusive to ladders, trestle tables, tents, high-pressure cleaner etc) are the property of the WA Rowing Club and are not to be used for any purpose than that for which they were purchased by the Club, unless permission is sought from the Captain.